Wentworth Miller: Personal life

 Miller lives in Vancouver, British Columbia.
-He holds dual British and US citizenship by virtue of his birth in the United Kingdom to American parents.
+He holds American citizenship by virtue of his birth in the United Kingdom to American parents.

 In 2007, Miller denied to InStyle magazine that he was gay.
 However, he came out as gay in August 2013, when he posted a letter on GLAAD's website declining an invitation to attend the Saint Petersburg International Film Festival because he felt "deeply troubled" by the Russian government's treatment of its gay citizens (referring to the Russian LGBT propaganda law, enacted the previous June, which banned "propaganda of nontraditional sexual relations").
 Miller wrote that he "cannot in good conscience participate in a celebratory occasion hosted by a country where people like myself are being systematically denied their basic right to live and love openly".

 At the 2013 Human Rights Campaign Dinner in Seattle, Washington, Miller said he had attempted suicide multiple times as a teenager before coming out as gay.
 He stated: "When someone asked me if that was a cry for help, I said no, because I told no one.
 You only cry for help if you believe there's help to cry for."
 He discussed struggling in Hollywood as a closeted actor, and talked about how his involvement in the ManKind Project helped him learn about brotherhood, sisterhood, and being part of a community.

 On October 17, 2016, Active Minds, a mental health charity, announced that Miller would be an ambassador for the organization.
 In a 2016 Facebook post, he revealed that he "[had] struggled with depression since childhood.
 It's a battle that's cost [him] time, opportunities, relationships, and a thousand sleepless nights."
-He made this emotional post in reaction to a meme of himself which poked fun at his weight gain in 2010.
+He made this emotional post in reaction to a meme of himself that poked fun at his weight gain in 2010.
 Miller said that his weight gain was due to him finding comfort in food as he was suicidal.
 Near the end of the post he provided links for organizations such as the National Suicide Prevention Lifeline and Active Minds.

 Wentworth revealed he had been diagnosed with autism "a year ago" on July 27, 2021.
 He posted on Instagram: "This isn't something I'd change ... immediately being autistic is central to who I am.
 To everything I've achieved/articulated."